-Firms offering payment accounts accessible on-line must allow third-party providers to access users’ accounts (with their explicit consent) on a non-discriminatory basis.
+Firms offering payment accounts accessible on-line must allow third-party providers to access users’ accounts (with these users' explicit consent).
 These third parties – providers of account information services (AISPs) and payment initiation services (PISPs) - will be regulated under PSD2 with corresponding permissions and obligations.

 Account Information Services

 Under PSD2 an ‘account information service’ is an online service which provides consolidated information on payment accounts held by a payment service user with payment service providers.
 These services already exist in the UK, however, PSD2 will bring them within the scope of regulation; ensure that AISPs can receive access to payment accounts and place requirements on them to ensure security for users.